tamershahin/grails-redis-flexible-cache/README.md

 This plugin is not an extension of [cache-plugin] plugin, it is far more simple and lighter at the same time.
 The [cache-plugin] gives a deep integration with grails Controller CoC mechanism, but i think it creates too much overhead sometimes.

-This plugin is inspired by both but is not based on them.
+The cache implementation provided by this plugin is inspired by [redis-cache-plugin] and [redis-plugin] but is not based on them.
+This plugins depends on [redis-plugin] for communication with redis and therefore it uses its configuration DSL.

 Installation
 ------------